niemasd/How-to-Teach-Online/teach_online/materials.md

 ## Videos

 Many online courses utilize videos to deliver course content.
+This section will not be a full-fledged guide on how to create instructional videos, but rather, it will provide an overview of things to consider when creating instructional videos.
 Broadly speaking,
-there are three extreme "types" of instructional videos one can create:
+there are three categories of instructional videos one can create:

 1. Recording of a person presenting a topic
     * This is also known as the "talking head" video style